Pitrified/keyrag/README.md

 * For each query keypoint, find the closest keypoint(s) in the db
 * Aggregate the distances to get a score for the query

+### Problem with similar keys

+Say we have a korean restaurant, the keypoints are "korean", "diner" Then we also have a korean bbq, the keypoints are "Korea", "bbq", "restaurant" Then a third korean establishment, the keypoints are "South Korea", "dining"

+Our query is "korean restaurant", the keypoints are "korean", "restaurant" How do we decide the `k` for the number of closest keypoints to consider?

+If it is 2, say we get:
+* korean, Korea
+* restaurant, dining

+The second place has two matches, the first place has one match.
+But it is silly to miss "diner" just because it is not in the top 2.

+A reasonably high `k` would be better, but then we might get too many matches.
+Also it does not scale as we keep adding more establishments, as we have no control over the number of different keypoint values.

+When we add a new keypoint, we could check if it is similar to an existing keypoint.
+The choice of the threshold for similarity is important.

 ### Derail

 Steal the config style from recipamatic: https://github.com/Pitrified/recipamatic/blob/main/py/src/recipamatic/langchain_openai_/chat_openai_config.py